David L. Kennedy

-In 2002 Kennedy was awarded a Centenary Medal by the Australian Federal Government "for services to ... archaeology".

-He is Chair of the Roman Archaeology Group (RAG), Perth, established in 2004 to promote interest in Roman Archaeology.

 Scholarship

 David Kennedy's research focus is on the Roman Near East, with an emphasis on Jordan.
 His interests encapsulate Roman landscape studies, military studies, as well as Roman infrastructure in the Near East.

 Kennedy established (1978) and directed (until 2018) the Aerial Photographic Archive for Archaeology in the Middle East (APAAME), a project designed to investigate, document and photograph archaeological sites throughout this region using remote sensing.
 This includes historical imagery and mapping, satellite imagery and aerial photography.
 The project is designed both to develop a methodology suited to the region and to illuminate settlement history in the Near East.

-Between 1997 and 2018 Kennedy conducted annual aerial reconnaissance over Jordan – the Aerial Archaeology in Jordan (AAJ) project, as part of the Aerial Archaeology in Jordan project. the first – and until recently, only such programme in the Middle East.
+Between 1997 and 2018 Kennedy conducted annual aerial reconnaissance over Jordan as part of the Aerial Archaeology in Jordan project, the first – and until recently, only such programme in the Middle East.
 The project digitises and makes use of international collections, as well as increasing availability of satellite imagery through programs such as Google Earth and Bing in order to conduct wider surveys of the region.
-A brief video made by Google for its 'Search' series David Kennedy: Ancient Ruins has been published on YouTube which explains the development of this process.
+A brief video made by Google for its 'Search' series has been published on YouTube which explains the development of this process.

 For two years from January 2018 to 2020 he was Director of the Aerial Archaeology in the Kingdom of Saudi Arabia (AlUla) (AAKSAU) and Aerial Archaeology in Kingdom of Saudi Arabia (Khaybar) (AAKSAK) projects.
 His other projects have included the Jarash Hinterland Survey with Fiona Baker (2005–2011), a rescue project at the Classical city of Zeugma on the Euphrates (1993–2001) and currently the Aerial Photographic Archive for Archaeology in the Middle East.